Supreme Court of India: Salary

 Article 125 of the Indian constitution leaves it to the Indian parliament to determine the salary, other allowances, leave of absence, pension, etc. of the Supreme Court judges.
-However, the parliament cannot alter any of these privileges rights to the judge's disadvantage after his/her appointment.
+However, the parliament cannot alter any of these privileges rights to the judge's disadvantage after their appointment.
 A judge of the Supreme Court draws a salary of ₹250 thousand per month—equivalent to the most-senior civil servant of the Indian government, Cabinet Secretary of India—while the chief justice earns ₹280 thousand per month.